About Lodge Hill

 - Penny Barnes

-Our staff team are led by our Chief Executive, Lisa May BSc (hons); Dip HSW.
+Our staff team are led by our Chief Executive, Lisa May BSc (Hons); Dip HSW.

 All staff at Lodge Hill are highly trained and qualified in all areas relevant to their role.

 We are highly regulated and inspected; receiving much praise from our assessors and associated professionals.
 We are also very lucky to receive regular positive feedback from our visitors young and old.
 We have enjoyed frequent press coverage for our events and outstanding service delivery.
-We now, as a charity and invaluable provider, need to move forward strategically in line with market demand to secure our financial and operational future.

 Everything Lodge Hill offers and does is based around the same outcomes.
 These are: